-Only four bills have limited, narrow exceptions for women's health.
-This means that almost all of the bans prohibit insurance coverage for abortions that would protect women from serious, permanent, and even life-shortening health conditions.
-For example, a woman for whom continuing the pregnancy will result in permanent damage to her health, such as damage to her heart, lungs, or kidneys or a pregnant woman who is diagnosed with cancer and must undergo chemotherapy will not have insurance coverage for these medically necessary abortions.
+Almost all of the bills prohibit insurance coverage for abortions that would protect women from serious, permanent, and even life-shortening health conditions.
+For example, a woman for whom continuing the pregnancy will result in permanent damage to her health, such as damage to her heart, lungs, or kidneys, or a pregnant woman who is diagnosed with cancer and must undergo chemotherapy will not have insurance coverage for these medically necessary abortions.
 In addition, some women without insurance coverage of abortion will be forced to postpone abortion care while attempting to find the necessary funds.
-Although abortion is an extremely safe procedure, delays in obtaining care increase the health risks of the procedure.5 they currently have.
-Government should be focused on protecting and expanding people's access to health care, not imposing new barriers and restrictions to health services.
+Although abortion is an extremely safe procedure, delays in obtaining care increase the health risks of the procedure.5